Akash-School/BioinformaticsTermProject/README.md

 # Authors
 This project was developed by Akash Hebbar and Chih Liu.
 # Usage Instructions
-To use this project, users need to obtain a glioma gene expression dataset (such as TCGA or CGGA), and run the 'main.py' script using Python.
-The script handles data loading, preprocessing, model training and evaluation, and will output results including accuracy and a feature importance plot.
+To use this project, users need to obtain a glioma gene expression dataset (such as TCGA or CGGA), and run the 'gliomaClassification.py' script using Python.
+The script handles data loading, preprocessing, model training and evaluation, and will output results including accuracy, a confusion matrix, and a feature importance plot.
 # Installation Instructions
-Before running the project, it is required to install the Python packages.
-After cloning the repository, dependencies can be installed by running 'pip install -r requirements.txt', which includes like 'scikit-learn', 'pandas', 'numpy', and 'matplotlib'.
+Before running the project, it is required to install some Python packages.
+After cloning the repository, dependencies can be installed by running 'pip install "requirement"', where "requirement" would be replaced with the package names.
+The package names that are used in this program are 'scikit-learn', 'pandas', 'numpy', and 'matplotlib'.